The Gold Coast International Marine Expo offers a boat show and so much more.

-The voluntary committee’s focus has been the return on investment for all exhibitors.
-As a result, you will see and experience a more streamlined approach to the Expo.
-It’s a more back to basics event focused on it’s exhibitors success.
+The voluntary committee’s focus is the return on investment for all exhibitors and is staged at minimal cost outlay for exhibitors and only seeks to recover direct costs, there is no requirement to make a profit from the running of this event.
+As a result, you will see and experience a more streamlined approach, it’s a more back to basics event focused on it’s exhibitors success.